Buderim-Palmwoods Heritage Tramway

 Restoration of the Krauss is finished but not yet ’round the final curve

-The restoration of the Krauss is complete and yet, despite the hardwork and passion of local enthusiasts, the little train that helped build Buderim has been left to languish out of public site due to politics and a lack of vision by others who do not recognise its value to community and importance as a historical relic.
+The restoration of the Krauss is complete and yet, despite the hardwork and passion of local enthusiasts, the little train that helped build Buderim has been left to languish out of public sight, due to politics and a lack of vision by some in power, who do not recognise its value to the Buderim community and its importance as a historic artefact.